 A couple of times, I microwaved a fried rice package.
-Instead of cooking a bunch of eggs and mixing them in, I scrambled two eggs each night and mixed with a portion of the rice.
+Instead of cooking a bunch of eggs and mixing them in, I scrambled two eggs each night and mixed with a fourth of the rice.
 It was pretty tasty.
 It’s going to be even easier now that I know how to scramble eggs in the microwave.

 My favorite package is the red beans and rice.
 I used to cook a package of sausage to add, but I reduced to half a package to help both my wallet and stomach.
 After my sausage is thawed, I cut it in half, and I re-freeze the other half in a container.
 My sausage is usually $1.88 to $2.50, so using half makes my meat about $0.25 per meal.

 With my traditional $0.88 sides, I needed to cook my sausage on the stove then add it to the red beans and rice that I cooked in the microwave.
 For a while, I couldn’t get the packages of red beans and rice.
 Another brand started going on sale for $0.99.
-That brand is not designed as a side, and the recipe actually had me include the sausage (plus water) into the microwavable mix!
+That brand is not designed as a side, and the recipe actually had me include the sausage in the microwavable mix!
 I was pretty excited about not needing to cook the sausage on the stove anymore.
 I adjusted the recipe by not adding as much water, and it turns out perfectly.